XHMMF-FM

-XHMMF-FM is a radio station on 92.3 FM in Mexicali.
+XHMMF-FM is a radio station on 92.3 FM in Mexicali, Baja California, Mexico.
 The station is owned by Grupo Audiorama Baja California and carries its La Bestia Grupera grupera format.

 History

 XHMMF received its first concession on February 11, 1980.
 The station had been proposed as early as 1964.
+It originally broadcast as Estéreo Ritmo, airing Spanish-language pop music, before switching to grupera music as La Poderosa in the 2000s and La Bestia Grupera in 2013.